ryanjdillon/pylleo/doc/source/calibration.rst

 Collecting calibration data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 First configure and activate the datalogger for recording.
 For a period of
-approximately 10 seconds, longer durations make visually identifying these periods in the data easier, orient the tag in each of the following orientations, one axis at a time.
+approximately 10 seconds orient the tag in each of the following
+orientations, one axis at a time.
+Longer durations make visually identifying
+these periods in the data easier.

 +--------+--------------------------------+--------------------------------+
 |        | **+g** orientation             | **-g** orientation             |